tiepdotme/samwize.com/_posts/2019-02-24-rejection-app-name-not-good-enough.markdown

 - App Name when Installed: **My Money**
 - App Name in About/Quit Menu: **My Money**

-Of course, I disagree a slightly different name will affect performance.
+I don't see how a different name will affect performance.

 The [guideline](https://developer.apple.com/app-store/review/guidelines/) for section 2.3 is for _Accurate Metadata_, while 2.3.8 actually is for rating: